rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

    sudo pip3 install awscli
    ```

-3. Configure the AWS CLI.
+2. Configure the AWS CLI.
 Accept the default options presented by hitting ENTER each time.

 	```bash
 	aws configure
 	```

    For more information or details on configuration, visit the [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) page.
+This step will ask for the following pieces of information:
+   1. Your AWS Access Key ID
+   2. Your AWS Secret Access Key
+   3. Default region name - use *us-east-1*
+   4. Default output format - use *json*
+Note that the first two will be stored unencrypted in the file ~/.aws/credentials, while the remainder will be stored in ~/.aws/config.
+For your security, delete the credentials file at the end of the workshop.

 ### Deploy AWS Cloud Artifacts